TaherehZarratEhsan/starter-hugo-academic/content/authors/admin/_index.md

 - Breast cancer recognition
 - Anomaly recognition
 - Generative modeling
-- Unsupervised, self-supervised and probabilistic deep learning
+- Unsupervised, and probabilistic deep learning
 - Representation learning

 # Education to show in About widget